mkopylec/charon-spring-boot-starter/README.md

 A next try is triggered when a non-HTTP error occurs.
 This means that the 4xx and 5xx responses from destination hosts will not trigger a next try.
-To change the maximum number of attempts set an appropriate configuration property:

 ### Load balancer
 The default load balancer randomly chooses a destination host from the available list.